DeiC-HPC/cotainr/builder/README.md

 cli.subcommand.execute()
 ```

-Each of the subcommands is implemented as a separate class in the `builder.py` module with the following interface:
+Each of the subcommands is implemented as a separate subclass of the `BuilderSubcommand` in the `builder.py` module with the following interface:

-- `__init__(...)`: Constructor that assigns all parameters as instance attributes and performs any check/verification and parsing of the parameters beyond simple checks and parsing implemented by the `ArgumentParser.add_argument()` method.
+- `__init__(self, *, ...)`: Constructor that assigns all parameters as instance attributes and performs any check/verification and parsing of the parameters beyond simple checks and parsing implemented by the `ArgumentParser.add_argument(...)` method.
-- `add_arguments(cls, parser)`: Classmethod that implements the relevant `add_arguments()` CLI arguments corresponding to the constructor arguments.
+- `add_arguments(cls, *, parser)`: Classmethod that implements the relevant `add_arguments(...)` CLI arguments corresponding to the constructor arguments.
-- `execute()`: Method that does whatever it entails to run the subcommand.
+- `execute(self)`: Method that does whatever it entails to run the subcommand.

 In order to add a new subcommand, one has to: